DinoBarton/DofEKitList.github.io/README.md

 # DofE Kit List
 Hello everyone.
-As a lil something to pass the time in the morning i made this checklist website fro the DofE expedition in the United Kingdom
+I made this checklist website fro the DofE expedition in the United Kingdom

 ## Why I made it